-Tamestit’s repertoire ranges from the Baroque period to the contemporary and he has performed and recorded many world premieres.
-He played George Benjamin’s Viola, Viola with Tabea Zimmermann at the Feldkirch Festival before recording it in 2003 for Nimbus Records, and premiered the Concerto for two violas by Bruno Mantovani written for Tabea Zimmermann and himself with the Orchestre Philharmonique de Radio France and the WDR Cologne.
-In 2009, the Austrian composer Olga Neuwirth wrote a concerto for Tamestit which he premiered in Vienna, Berlin, and Tokyo.
+Tamestit’s repertoire ranges from the Baroque period to the contemporary and he has performed and recorded several world premieres including George Benjamin’s Viola, Viola with Tabea Zimmermann for Nimbus Records, and the Concerto for Two Violas by Bruno Mantovani written for Tabea Zimmermann and himself, which was premiered with the Orchestre Philharmonique de Radio France and the WDR Cologne.
+In 2009, the Austrian composer Olga Neuwirth wrote her concerto for Tamestit which he premiered in Vienna, Berlin, and Tokyo.

-As soloist, Antoine Tamestit has worked twice with the Vienna PO and with the London Symphony Orchestra, Leipzig Gewandhaus Orchestra, Bavarian Radio Symphony Orchestra, Deutsches Sinfonie-Orchester Berlin, Rundfunk Sinfonie Orchestra, Berlin, Dresden Philharmonic Orchestra, RSO Stuttgart, with major French orchestras including the Orchestre de Paris and Orchestre Philharmonique de Radio France and with the several BBC symphony orchestras.
-He has also played in the opening concerts of the Mostly Mozart Festival in New York together with Louis Langrée and Christian Tetzlaff.
+As soloist, Antoine Tamestit has worked with the Vienna PO, London Symphony Orchestra, Leipzig Gewandhaus Orchestra, Bavarian Radio Symphony Orchestra, Deutsches Sinfonie-Orchester Berlin, Rundfunk Sinfonie Orchestra, Berlin, Dresden Philharmonic Orchestra, RSO Stuttgart, with major French orchestras including the Orchestre de Paris and Orchestre Philharmonique de Radio France and with the several BBC symphony orchestras.
+He made his Russian debut at the Stars of the White Nights festival in the June 2014.

-Chamber music is an important element of Antoine Tamestit's work and life and he is a regular guest in both chamber music and recital in major halls across the world.
-He plays as a string trio with Frank Peter Zimmermann and Christian Poltera and last season they appeared at the Salzburg and Edinburgh Festivals and recorded Mozart Divertimento and Beethoven Trio Op.9 for Bis Records.
-He is a regular guest at the Verbier Festival and plays in chamber music with Leonidas Kavakos, Gautier Capucon, Emmanuel Ax and also performs with Gidon Kremer, Christian Tetzlaff, Emmanuel Pahud, Nicholas Angelich, the Ebene and the Hagen Quartets, Cédric Tiberghien and Francesco Piemontesi.
-In November 2006, he performed at New York’s Lincoln Center – the first time the Center has programmed a viola recital.
+Chamber music and recitals are an important element of Antoine Tamestit's work and life and he is a regular guest in major halls across the world.
+He plays in a string trio with Frank Peter Zimmermann and Christian Poltera with whom he has appeared at the Salzburg and Edinburgh Festivals and recorded Mozart Divertimento and Beethoven Trio Op.9 for Bis Records, and in a trio with Jörg Widmann and Francesco Piemontesi.
+He plays in chamber music with artists including Leonidas Kavakos, Gautier Capucon, Emmanuel Ax, Gidon Kremer, Christian Tetzlaff, Emmanuel Pahud, Nicholas Angelich, the Ebene and the Hagen Quartets, Cédric Tiberghien, Martin Fröst and Shai Wosner.

 Antoine Tamestit has a distinguished discography.
-His recording of three of the Bach Suites on Naïve Records, released in November 2012, was described as “enchanting” by BBC Music Magazine (Five Stars) and his recording of BerliozHarold in Italy with Marc Minkowski and Les Musicians du Louvre, also on Naïve, was “CD of the week” and praised by the Daily Telegraph, “strengthened by the rich, burgundy timbre of Antoine Tamestit’s solo viola and the mellifluous lyricism and vitality of his playing”.
-The next recording to be released is a disc of Hindemith solo and concertante works recorded with the Frankfurt Radio Symphony Orchestra and Paavo Järvi as part of the 50th anniversary of the composer’s death.
+His recording of three of the Bach Suites on Naïve Records, released in November 2012, was described as “enchanting” by BBC Music Magazine (five stars) and his recording of BerliozHarold in Italy with Marc Minkowski and Les Musicians du Louvre, also on Naïve, was ‘CD of the week’ and praised by the Daily Telegraph, “strengthened by the rich, burgundy timbre of Antoine Tamestit’s solo viola and the mellifluous lyricism and vitality of his playing”.
+Antoine Tamestit’s recording of Hindemith solo and concertante works recorded with the Frankfurt Radio Symphony Orchestra and Paavo Järvi, released in 2014, was awarded five stars by BBC Music Magazine.
+In 2015 Antoine Tamestit’s performance of Berlioz’s Harold en Italie, which was recorded in November 2013 with the London Symphony Orchestra and Velery Gergiev, will be released by LSO Live as part of the ‘Gergiev’s Berlioz’ series.